Port Glossary

 What are component video ports?

-The component video ports are the red, blue, and green ports on your TV, and before HDMI became popular, they offered the highest video quality.
+The component video ports are the red, blue, and green AV ports on your TV, and before HDMI became popular, they offered the highest video quality.

 What are S-video ports?